ebruchez/public/Wordview.md

 - a world view evolves as the person learns, unlearns and questions his views
 - beliefs are a subset of the world view the person holds to be "likely" to be true (that too can change over time)

 What's the most important part of this world view?
 The "theory of knowledge" part, that is how one forms knowledge and opinions.
 That's because everything else in the worldview should derive from this.
-For example, if you say "I believe in such and such god", it probably means that you believe humans can obtain knowledge ouside the realm of science.
+For example, if you say "I believe in such and such god", it probably means that you believe humans can obtain knowledge outside the realm of science.

 ## My current beliefs